Important Information Regarding COVID-19

-Please call our office at 513-829-8080 prior to your appointment if you recently traveled internationally or from out of state or had close contact with someone who recently traveled internationally and was ill, and you are experiencing symptoms including fever, cough or shortness of breath or have been exposed to a Covid positive person.
+Please call our office at 513-829-8080 prior to your appointment if you are experiencing symptoms including fever, cough or shortness of breath or have been exposed to a Covid positive person.

 To our Patients and Colleagues,

-After careful consideration of the landscape we now practice in, we have taken all necessary precautions regarding patient and staff pre-screening, including temperature checks, infection control protocols, and personal protective equipment to ensure safety of all out patients and team members, in accordance with the State of Ohio, CDC, AAOMS, and ADA guidelines.
+After careful consideration of the landscape we now practice in, we have taken all necessary precautions regarding patient care including infection control protocols and personal protective equipment to ensure safety of all out patients and team members, in accordance with the State of Ohio, CDC, AAOMS, and ADA guidelines.
 We remain committed to providing the best quality care to our community in the safest manner.

 We are here for you and want to thank you for being understanding and patient as we work our way through this pandemic together.